tcastanley/Movie_Analysis/Group Question 1/README.md

 ## Future Work
 **To take this analysis further, we would like to have access to more accurate information about how movies performed in each country.
-For example, if we had a how these international releases were timed, a lot of work could be done in determining the best time to release a movie and where.**
+For example, if we knew how these international releases were timed, a lot of analysis could go into deciding when the best time for a release really is per country.**

 **Additionally, more detailed information per country regarding the distribution of the revenue per movie would have been very insightful.
 This could have led to observations surrounding each country and their movie consumption patterns